pudly/schmopera-hugo/content/articles/grab-your-tickets-21c-in-2022.md

 And in the long-term: I know it's a bit early to think about January 2022, but in this case, we must.

-Tickets for the Royal Conservatory of Music's annual contemporary music festival, [21C](https://www.rcmusic.com/performance/21c-music-festival?_ga=2.20016318.706228005.1630957371-1404247250.1630957371), go on sale to the general public on **September 10, 2021**.
+Tickets for the Royal Conservatory of Music's annual contemporary music festival, [21C](https://www.rcmusic.com/performance/21c-music-festival?_ga=2.20016318.706228005.1630957371-1404247250.1630957371), go on sale to the general public on **September 10, 2021** - that's today!
 And now that in-person concert tickets are more coveted than ever, it's important to note that this season's 21C line-up, running January-February 2022, is not to be missed.

 It's certainly cool that the [Kronos Quartet](https://www.schmopera.com/constantly-new-the-kronos-quartet/) is doing a residency for this year's festival; they're slated for three performances, including a concert with [Glenn Gould School students](https://www.rcmusic.com/events-and-performances/kronos-quartet-with-students-from-the-glenn-go-(2)), and a [live documentary](https://www.rcmusic.com/events-and-performances/kronos-quartet-on-film-a-thousand-thoughts-(2)) presented in partnership with the Hot Docs Ted Rogers Cinema.